Wondering what it will be like to spend the New Year in Florence?

 The light shows of the Green Line Florence light festival also are still up at this time, which is fun to see if you're traveling with kids.

-Take a walk through the city, and after that warm up with a glass of wine or hot chocolate in one of the bars that are open
+Take a walk through the city, and after that warm up with a glass of wine or hot chocolate in one of the bars that are open.

-Click here to book now and use code FLORENCEWISE to save 5%!
+Click here to get yours now and use code FLORENCEWISE to save 5%!

 There are some excellent music performances to see in the city on January 1: